The Department has resumed all in-office DL and ID card services by appointment only. These services include renewal transactions.

 The Department continues to process medical certificates and limb/vision waiver applications.

 Effective April 9, 2020, the Federal Motor Carrier Safety Administration authorized the Department to allow CDL third-party skills test providers to conduct knowledge tests in addition to the skills tests.
 This allows a student or an employee of a CDL TPST provider to take knowledge tests from their school or employer to receive a commercial learner permit or an endorsement(s) on their CDL.
 Instructions have been provided to all CDL TPST providers, so you must contact a CDL TPST provider to begin the knowledge testing process.
-This waiver has been extended to February 28, 2021; however, the Department will conduct all knowledge tests at a driver license office beginning January 1, 2021.
+This waiver has been extended to May 31, 2021.

 Information is available at the Federal Motor Carrier Safety Administration (FMCSA).